IsaacTheDev/IsaacTheDev/README.md

 # 💫 About Me:
-🔭 I’m currently working on a bunch of projects<br>🌱 I’m currently learning Typescript React
+🔭 I’m currently working on a bunch of projects

 ## 🌐 Socials: